cris-accasiam/auto-wsus/readme.md

 - drivers
 - updates for ARM
 - updates for x86
+- updates for all Windows 10
-- updates for all Windows 10 versions before 22H2
+- updates for all Windows 11 versions before 24H2

 You will need to run the script from an account with admin rights on the WSUS server.

 # Parameters
 ## AutoDecline
 Decline WSUS updates that are preview, beta, superseded, language packs, drivers.
 Decline all updates for ARM and x86 architectures.
-Any update meant for a Windows 10 version before 22H2 will also be declined.
+Any update meant for a Windows 11 version before 24H2 will also be declined.

 ## AutoApprove
 Approve all updates that have not been approved or declined, for the target group "All Computers".